Crowds21/sheffield_acs/pages/Restructuring Intro.md

 	- Architect Christopher Alexander and his colleagues introduced patterns as a literary form in his book.
 	- They present a systematic method for architecting various physical structures, from rooms to buildings and towns.
 - What you will learn
+	- Problem
+	- Solution
+	- Related techniques
+	- Examples
-	- Problem2.
-Solution3.
-Related techniques4.
-Examples5.
-Tradeoffs (pros, cons, difficulties)6.
-Advanced topics
+	- Tradeoffs (pros, cons, difficulties)
+	- Advanced topics